 An email is like a first impression.
-You don’t get a second chance at that first impression.
-Make sure everything is professional, clean looking, and aligned with your goals before clicking send.
+Emails that get opened are ones that make a great first impression.
+You don’t get a second chance.
+Make sure everything is professional, clean-looking, and aligned with your goals before clicking send.
 Check your spelling and grammar, that your links work, the clarity of your message, and that your contact information is correct.
 Ensure the email is EASY for the reader to follow and to respond.

 After You Click Send

 You should send a follow-up message no sooner than three days after the initial email.
 You don’t want to spam or pressure anyone!
-I typically give folks 3-7 days to respond to a message before I follow up.
-I set reminders to follow up to keep myself on track.
-I encourage you to do the same.
+Give folks 3-7 days to respond to a message before following up.
+Set reminders to follow up to keep yourself on track.

 Your follow-up message should be a reply to your original message and include the following: